-Nerve gas attacks and nerve agents have been a topic of much discussion - and for good reason.
-The effects of nerve gas are gruesome, horrifying, and painful, especially for the sick, the very old, and the very young.
-But few people know what nerve gas does to your body.
-Sarin and VX nerve gas both have their own horrifying quirks and complications, but they have many commonalities and are both banned in warfare for good reason.
+Nerve gases, or agents, have been a topic of much discussion - and for good reason.
+The effects of such gas are gruesome, horrifying, and painful, especially for the sick, the very old, and the very young.
+But few people know what these chemicals do to your body.
+Sarin (also called "GB") and VX both have their own horrifying quirks and complications, but they have many commonalities and are both banned in warfare for good reason.

-One of the most frightening things about nerve gas is that you may never see, hear, or smell it coming.
-Nerve gases are, for the most part, odorless and colorless compounds that belong to the organophosphate family of chemicals.
+One of the most frightening things about this gas is that you may never see, hear, or smell it coming.
+They are, for the most part, odorless and colorless compounds that belong to the organophosphate family of chemicals.
 On occasion, they do have a yellow-brown color when in liquid form, but, once they get into the air, they're hard to detect, and that's where the trouble really starts.

-So, how exactly does nerve gas mess with your body so badly?
+So, how exactly does this heavy-duty gas mess with your body so badly?
 It all starts with how your brain communicates with the rest of your body.
-Our nerves speak with each other by releasing a kind of chemical called a neurotransmitter; neurotransmitters help determine whether a nerve fires or not.
+Our nerves communicate with one another by releasing a kind of chemical called a neurotransmitter; neurotransmitters help determine whether a nerve fires or not.
 However, when nerve gas gets ahold of those neurotransmitters, it alters them, kinking the pathways so that the signals get confused.

 This happens because the gas blocks the enzymes whose job it is to dissolve the neurotransmitters after they've done their jobs.
 With the neurotransmitters just sticking around - instead of being dissolved by the enzyme - they keep sending their signal, frozen in their functions.

 So, instead of shedding a tear or adjusting the pupils, our body thinks the brain is saying "create ALL the tears, right now" and "constrict those pupils as tight as possible."
 Even little signals can turn into nightmarishly intense reactions, some of which can prove dire.